RossDuffy/OpenFlock/README.md

         - Run the simulation and the flock should spawn the selected number of agents randomly around the centre point of the flock and begin flocking.

-## Creating a custom behaviour & filters:
+## Creating a custom behaviour & filters
 If you desire to make a custom behaviour:

     - Create a new script in the 'Behaviour Scripts' folder.